A Class of Dimension-free Metrics for the Convergence of Empirical Measures: A Class of Integral Probability Metrics

+Theorem \ref{thm:regularity_improving} shows that if one knows that the target distribution satisfies a bias potential model or density model and can access to a distribution which is close to the target distribution with respect to a IPM (usually the empirical distribution by Theorem \ref{thm: iid}), one can then solve the optimization problem

-Bias potential model~\cite{valsson2014variational,bonati2019neural,yang2020generalization} is a large family of probability models.
-With Proposition 2.1 in \cite{yang2020generalization} and Assumption \ref{function_class_assumption}, if $P$ is the uniform distribution on a compact subset $K \subset \bR^d$, the set $\{\mu = \frac{e^{-\beta V}}{\EE^P[e^{-\beta V}]} P: (\beta,V) \in \bR \times \Phi\}$ is dense in $\mathcal{P}(K)$ under the Wasserstein distance.
-Besides the bias potential model we study here, another important form of distribution representations is the generative adversarial network (GAN) \cite{goodfellow2014generative,arjovsky2017wasserstein}, which assumes $\mu = \phi\circ P$ with a known base distribution $P \in \mathcal{P}(\bR^d)$ and $\phi$ lies in certain function classes.
+and the resulting distribution is close to the target distribution with respect to the Wasserstein metric, total variation distance or relative entropy.
+Besides the bias potential model and density model we study here, another important form of distribution representation is the generative adversarial network (GAN) \cite{goodfellow2014generative,arjovsky2017wasserstein}, which assumes $\mu = \phi\circ P$ (this notation stands for the measure $P$ push-forwarded by $\phi$) with a known base distribution $P \in \mathcal{P}(\bR^d)$ and $\phi$ lies in certain function classes.
 In practice, GAN has shown astonishing power in learning distribution \cite{brock2018large,donahue2019large}.
 However, how to establish similar theoretical results with respect to GAN is far from clear.